-ANNUAL EVALUATION OF EFFECTIVENESS OF MEDIA SERVICES AND UTILIZATION OF THE RESULTS TO MODIFY AND IMPROVE MEDIA SERVICES
+ANNUAL EVALUATION OF THE EFFECTIVENESS OF MEDIA SERVICES AND UTILIZATION OF THE RESULTS TO MODIFY AND IMPROVE MEDIA SERVICES

-Program surveys which include questions rating reference materials and resources are asked of students twice during each school year.
+Program surveys which include questions rating reference materials and resources are asked of students twice during each school year and shared directly with faculty.
 In addition, climate surveys, distributed annually to staff and students, ask responders to rate the effectiveness of the College's media and services.
-Responses from both of these surveys are reviewed by the administration twice a year to determine areas of need.
-These evaluations allow administration and instructional personnel to identify strengths and weaknesses and respond accordingly.
+Responses from both surveys are reviewed by the administration twice a year to determine areas of need.
+This feedback allows administration and instructional personnel to identify strengths and weaknesses, demonstrating the effectiveness of media services and respond accordingly.
+The Media Services Plan is also posted on the school's intranet and reviewed and updated annually with faculty.